 Let’s be honest: most buyer personas are flat.
-They list a job title, a company size, and maybe a few generic pain points, but they lack a soul.
-They don’t capture the complexity of the real person making the purchasing decision.
+They list a job title and company size, but they miss the actual person making the decision.
 If you want to build a sales and marketing strategy that truly connects, you need to add a human layer to your data.
-This is where psychographic market segmentation comes into play.
+This is where psychographic market segmentation comes in.
 It’s the process of enriching your personas with insights about your buyers' attitudes, values, and lifestyles.
 Are they risk-averse or early adopters?
 Do they prioritize innovation or stability?
-Answering these questions allows you to create messaging that speaks directly to their worldview, turning your one-dimensional persona into a dynamic, actionable guide for your entire revenue team.
+Answering these questions helps you create messaging that speaks directly to their worldview, turning a one-dimensional persona into an actionable guide.

 Key Takeaways